BarakBinyamin/speakers/src/bluetooth-daisychain/README.md

 # Bluetooth Daisychain
 Connect and synchronize a few custom speakers togeather, and maybe a non custom speaker too

 Tested with one custom speaker and one JBL speaker
+**Max Distance** between nodes line of sight: about 12 feet

 <p align="center">
 <img src="bluetooth-daisychain.png" width="80%"/>